-Danvers — Elise M. Bouchard, 52, of Danvers, died on Saturday morning while bicycling the Century Ride in North Hampton, N.H., with friends.
+Danvers — Elise M. Bouchard, age 52, of Danvers, died Saturday morning while bicycling the Century Ride in No. Hampton, N.H. with friends.
 Unknown to her, the activity that brought her so much pleasure would be the cause of her untimely death.

 Elise loved her friends and family and was fully engaged in their lives.
 She loved her parents “so much” and was very close to her two brothers.
 Hanging out with her two nephews and niece transitioned into beautiful friendships as they grew into adulthood.

 Her resilient spirit and her faith in God enabled her to overcome personal traumatic events.
 And she never took life for granted.
 As they were starting the ride Saturday, she told her friend: “We’re so lucky, we’re so lucky.”
 She was dedicated to distance riding and participated in the Cystic Fibrosis Charity Ride.
 As a member of the Beverly YMCA for 25 years, she attended aerobic classes, occasionally leading a class, while expanding the scope of her friends.
 She would jokingly say: “My body is my hobby.”

 Elise worked at Parker Brothers in Beverly, Kaiser Systems in Beverly and more recently joined the staff at Excelitas in Salem as an Inside Customer Service Manager.
 In all of these, she considered herself blessed to be working with such wonderful people and in the recent weeks said “I love my job.”